-Certain of the Corporation's directors and officers are engaged in, and will continue to engage in, other activities in the oil and natural gas industry and as a result, may become subject to conflicts of interest.
-Conflicts of interest, if any, will be subject to and governed by procedures prescribed by the ABCA which require a director or officer of a corporation who is a party to, or is a director or an officer of, or has a material interest in any person who is a party to, a material contract or proposed material contract or a material transaction, or proposed material transaction, with the Corporation to disclose his or her interest and, in the case of directors, to refrain from voting on any matter in respect of such contract or transaction, unless otherwise permitted under the ABCA.
+Certain directors and officers of the Corporation are engaged in, and may continue to engage in, other activities in the oil and natural gas industry, including acting as directors of other oil and natural gas companies.
+As a result, such directors and officers may become subject to conflicts of interest.
+The ABCA requires a director or officer of a corporation who is a party to, or is a director or an officer of, or has a material interest in any person who is a party to, a material contract or proposed material contract or a material transaction or proposed material transaction, with the Corporation to disclose the nature and extent of his or her interest and, in the case of directors, to refrain from voting on any matter in respect of such contract or transaction, unless otherwise permitted under the ABCA.
+To the extent that conflicts of interests arise, such conflicts will be resolved in accordance with the provisions of the ABCA and the Corporation's Code of Business Conduct and Ethics.